 Improving infrastructure service and access for communities

-Her work involves the application of qualitative and quantitative methods to evaluate the impact of population dynamics and socio-demographic parameters on the built environment.
-Current studies within her research group include: human-water sector infrastructure interdependencies in cities experiencing urban decline; disaster migration and the resilience of the built environment; incorporating equity into water infrastructure decision-making; impact of social distancing policies on the water infrastructure systems; operating water infrastructure in the Arctic amidst workforce constraints and climate change; sociotechnical modeling of infrastructure systems including gentrification and food deserts; the impact of policies and regulations on the built environment; understanding the impact of institutional elements on projects; the impact of public controversy on construction project performance; and modeling of public perceptions toward services received in varying communities.
+Current studies within her research group include: assessing human-water sector infrastructure interdependencies in cities experiencing urban decline; understanding the consequences of disaster migration on the resilience of the built environment; incorporating equity into water infrastructure decision-making; exploring the impact of social distancing policies on the water infrastructure systems; understanding operations of water infrastructure in the Arctic amidst workforce constraints and climate change amongst Native Alaskan populations; sociotechnical modeling of infrastructure systems; exploring ethics and the consideration of societal consequences of engineering decisions in undergraduate engineering education; assessing the impact of public controversy on construction project performance; and modeling of public perceptions toward services received in varying communities.